armsp/covidviz/README.md

 https://armsp.github.io/covidviz/
 This a blog where I attempt to emulate the visualizations published by large media houses like The NYT, The Guardian, The Washington Post and others, related to COVID-19.

-If you like my work, do send in a tip to help me -
+If you like my work, then please consider donating so that I can **build a PC for my technical and techno-creative works** or buying me something from my [Amazon Wishlist](https://www.amazon.in/hz/wishlist/genericItemsPage/3KCSFW4DRG1RY):

 | Ko-Fi (5 $) | PayPal |
 | :---: | :---: |